Winfield Scott: Invasion of Central Mexico

-According to biographer John Eisenhower, the invasion of Mexico through Veracruz was "up to that time the most ambitious amphibious expedition in human history."
-The operation commenced on March 9, 1847 with the Siege of Veracruz, a joint army-navy operation led by Scott and Commodore David Conner.
+Biographer John Eisenhower said the invasion of Mexico through Veracruz was "up to that time the most ambitious amphibious expedition in human history."
+The operation commenced on March 9, 1847, with the Siege of Veracruz, a joint army-navy operation led by Scott and Commodore David Conner.
 After safely landing his 12,000-man army, Scott encircled Veracruz and began bombarding it; the Mexican garrison surrendered on March 27.
 Seeking to avoid a rising by the divided Mexicans against the American invasion, Scott placed a priority on winning the cooperation of the Catholic Church.
 Among other initiatives designed to show respect for church property and officials, he ordered his men to salute Catholic priests on the streets of Veracruz.
-After securing supplies and wagons, Scott's army began the march towards Xalapa, a city on the way to Mexico City.
+After securing supplies and wagons, Scott's army began the march toward Xalapa, a city on the way to Mexico City.
 Meanwhile, Polk dispatched Nicholas Trist, Secretary of State James Buchanan's chief clerk, to negotiate a peace treaty with Mexican leaders.
 Though they initially feuded, Scott and Trist eventually developed a strong working relationship.

-In mid-April, Scott's force met Santa Anna's army at Cerro Gordo, a town near Xalapa.
-Santa Anna had established a strong defensive position, but he left his left flank undefended on the assumption that dense trees made the area impassible.
+In mid-April, Scott's force met Santa Anna's army at Cerro Gordo, near Xalapa.
+Santa Anna had established a solid defensive position, but he left his left flank undefended on the assumption that dense trees made the area impassable.
 Scott decided to attack Santa Anna's position on two fronts, sending a force led by David E. Twiggs against Santa Anna's left flank, while another force, led by Gideon Pillow, would attack Santa Anna's artillery.
 In the Battle of Cerro Gordo, Pillow's force was largely ineffective, but Twiggs and Colonel William S. Harney captured the key Mexican position of El Telegrafo in hand-to-hand fighting.
 Mexican resistance collapsed after the capture of El Telegrafo; Santa Anna escaped the battlefield and returned to Mexico City, but Scott's force captured about 3,000 Mexican soldiers.
-After the battle, Scott continued to press towards Mexico City, cutting him and his army off from his supply base at Veracruz.
+After the battle, Scott continued to press toward Mexico City, cutting him and his army off from his supply base at Veracruz.